Backendless/java-sdk/README.md

 ```

-Direct links to the MAVEN CENTRAL repository for backendless:
+Direct links to the Maven Central repository:
 ========================================
 Choose:
 - `Java Client SDK For Backendless` -> `java-client-sdk`